 What Is Dermaplane?

-Dermaplane is a physical exfoliation procedure.
+Dermaplaning is a physical exfoliation procedure.
 In some ways, it is similar to the process of shaving a beard.
 A sterile 10-inch surgical scalpel with a curved point is used to gently shave the skin surface of the face (with the exception of the nose).
 This removes the upper layer of skin, which consists mostly of dead skin cells, as well as the very fine hair on the face – sometimes known as peach fuzz but more correctly called vellus hair.
 These fine hairs can trap dirt and oil, increasing the risk of blackheads and making the skin look uneven.
-Other hair on the face, like the eyebrows, is called terminal hair and should not be dermaplaned.
+Other hair on the face, like the eyebrows, is called terminal hair and should not be removed by dermaplaning.

-Why Have Dermaplane?
+Why Have Dermaplaning?

 Are You A Candidate?